Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

 \subsection{On the combinatorial techniques}

 The construction of multipath cohomology with arbitrary coefficients (algebras and bimodules) is quite abstract.
-In its general definition, one associates to a digraph $\tG$ a certain poset, called \emph{path poset}, consisting of all the (possibly disjoint) simple oriented paths in $\tG$, ordered by inclusion; then, using the fact that every poset can be seen as a category, certain abstract categorical constructions provide what we have called the multipath cohomology of~$\tG$.
+One first associates to a digraph $\tG$ its path poset.
+Then, using the fact that every poset can be seen as a category, certain abstract categorical constructions can be used to define the multipath cohomology of~$\tG$.
 In this process, the combinatorial information provided by the graph is somehow obscured.
 However, when restricting to coefficients in the base ring, instead of a general algebra, computations can be carried over the path poset.
 It becomes therefore useful to develop combinatorial tools to study {path} posets.
-We rely on the gluing construction $\nabla$ (cf.~Definition~\ref{nabla}) to provide the description of a path poset in terms of simpler path posets.
+We rely on the gluing construction $\nabla$ (cf.~Definition~\ref{nabla}) to provide the description of a path poset in terms of simpler path posets (cf.~Theorem~\ref{finedimondo}).
+The decomposition in terms of the gluing construction $\nabla$, together with a Mayer-Vietoris type result for multipath cohomology, provides useful acyclicity criteria (Criteria~\ref{crit:FDM} and~\ref{crit:istmo}).
+These criteria can be applied to compute explicitly the cohomology of a number of graphs, see~Table~\ref{tab: homology computatin}.

-Given a vertex $v $ in $\tG$, order the $k\geq 2$ edges with target $v$.
-Denote by $\tG_v^{k}$ the graph obtained by deleting all such such edges, and by $\tG_v^{(h)}$ the graph obtained by deleting them all, but the $h$-th.
-A crucial combinatorial result is the following decomposition theorem -- cf.~Theorem~\ref{finedimondo}.